-A solution is described as a homogenous mixture of a solute and a solvent.
+A solution is described as a homogeneous mixture of a solute and a solvent.
 The term solution is commonly applied to a liquid, however, a solution can also be made using gas solids.

 The purpose of preparing a solution is to make the drug easier to administer to the patient.
 Preparing a solution is done by dissolving a known mass of solute (often a solid) into a specific amount of a solvent.
 The most common way to express the concentration of the solution is M or molarity, which is moles of solute per liter of solution.